 Governance: Decisions on service investments are made by the relevant service manager in consultation with the Chief Finance Officer and must meet the criteria and limits laid down in the investment strategy.
-Most loans and shares are capital expenditure and purchases and will therefore also be approved as part of the capital programme.
+Most loans and shares are capital project expenditure and will therefore follow the business case approval route appropriate for their value set out within the Single Assurance Framework.
 The Chief Officer for the relevant service is responsible for ensuring that adequate due diligence is carried out before investment is made.